MatanNadav/E-Commerce/README.md

 # e-store
-A FED assignment creating a microstore with the use of Vue CLI 3 the project depends on axios npm for communication with the server.
+A FED assignment creating a microstore with the use of Vue CLI 3.
+The project depends on axios npm for communication with the server.
 ## Project setup
 ```
 npm install / npm i